phalcon-orphanage/docs/en/reference/translate.rst

     <!-- welcome -->
     <p><?php echo $t->_("hi-name", array("name" => $name)); ?></p>

-Note that "hi" and "hi-name" are related to different messages, but just only one of themrequire a placeholder.
+Note that "hi" and "hi-name" are related to different messages, but just only one of them require a placeholder.
 Some websites implement urls like http://www.mozilla.org/**es-ES**/firefox/, where the actual language/locale is passed as part of the uri.
-You can do this with Phalcon, implementing a regex router.
+You can do this with Phalcon, implementing a `regex router <routing>`_.